This section provides an overview and supporting resources for the seven dimensions of the Smart Grid Index.

 Our virtual power plant trial project, part of our Power2U program, is an innovation that encourages our customers to see value in remaining connected to our network while also providing a mechanism that allows us to defer infrastructure costs to meet peak demand.
 During peak demand on our network, Ausgrid can use the energy in our customers’ home batteries via the virtual power plant to ensure the network continues to deliver for all customers.
 Customers who have agreed to be a part of this trial are paid for the exported energy and therefore receive a greater benefit from their solar and battery investment.

-As part of the Network Innovation Program, Ausgrid is planning the trial of three community batteries to give our customers better access to affordable clean energy choices.
 These community batteries will allow our customers to export and virtually store their own solar for later and will provide an affordable option to further support sustainable energy.
 They will also be used for demand management to supplement the network in peak times and we expect these will be a common element of our network in the future.
 Find out more about the community batteries.

 SAIDI - System Average Interruption Duration Index